bbc/childrens-games-starter-pack/docs/gmi.md

 Returns the environment name that the game is being served from.
 This will be "test" or "live".

-#### gmi.exitGameUrl
-The game's exit button should navigate to the URL provided by this field.
-The URL can be provided by setting the 'Exit Game URL' field in the GamesGrid CMS or as an escaped query string on the games URL.
-The exit URL is usually set to the game page where the game is embedded.
-If the Exit Game URL is set in GamesGrid, this takes precedence over the others.

 #### gmi.gameContainerId
 Specifies the ID of the HTML div that your game should fill (only relevant to JavaScript games).